 Five ways to win at organisational development and designby

-Organisation design is rarely straightforward but if you follow these five steps, they should give you a good chance of successfully clearing the hurdles your first organisation design task is likely to encounter.
+Organisation design is rarely straightforward, says Garin Rouch and Dani Bacon from Distinction Business Consulting.
+But these five steps should give you a good chance of clearing the hurdles your first organisation design task is likely to encounter.

 Organisation design is the Heptathlon of HR disciplines.
 You need to be able to build trust easily and be credible and comfortable in ambiguity and complexity.
 It’s essential that you’re strategic while simultaneously able to understand operational realities.